ZacharyEspiritu/zacharyespiritu.github.io/_projects/2019-05-01-vehicle-routing.markdown

 2. **Swap:** This heuristic swaps a pair of customers in each route to another route.
 It does this by randomly picking a customer in each route and then swapping them in their respective routes.

-    A potentially more effective variant of the swap heuristic would be to swap entire segments between routes, though this was not explored in-depth in our implementation.
+    A potentially more effective variant of the swap heuristic would be to swap entire segments between routes (similar to how the 2-opt <span class="small-caps">Tsp</span> heuristic works), though this was not explored in-depth in our implementation.

     <figure class="lazyload">
         <img class="responsive-image responsive-large-image lazyload" data-src="/images/projects/vehicle-routing/swap.svg">